 What is a good vegetable to go with salmon?

 I love all kind of veggies with my salmon but I tend to find that ingredients like onion, spring onion and leeks provide an excellent base for the mild, delicate flavour of salmon.
 In this recipe its really easy to prepare and bake the onions alongside the fish and this is also the case if baking fresh salmon in a bag or foil.
-Baked potatoes make for an easy traybake when it comes to salmon but I do also love to serve my salmon with rice, or in a kedgeree, as fishcakes or even in a fish pie.
-Theres so many options when it comes to fish and salmon – I do hope you find a few of these recipes helpful (and tasty!).
+Baked potatoes make for an easy traybake when it comes to salmon but I do also love to serve my salmon with rice, or in a kedgeree, as fishcakes, in salmon pasta, salmon and prawn linguine or even in a fish pie.
+Theres so many options when it comes to fish and salmon - I do hope you find a few of these recipes helpful (and tasty!).

 Feed 4 for a fiver: Frozen Salmon and Potato Traybake